 Request for quotation is when a business, company, or in our case- an Amazon seller reaches out to a supplier and requests a quote for the purchase of goods or services.
 The process of RFQ is quite similar to ‘Invitation for bid’ or ‘Call for bids.

-When a corporation issues an RFQ, they are merely requesting quotes from suppliers for the goods or services they require.
+When a corporation issues an RFQ, according to our research, they are merely requesting quotes from suppliers for the goods or services they require.
 The suppliers need to submit their pricing and then the seller decides if they want to do business with the specific supplier.

 9. Cost, Insurance, and Freight (CIF)